Lake Tahoe Lakers

-The Lake Tahoe Lakers are a junior ice hockey team that is currently a member of the United States Premier Hockey League's (USPHL) Premier Division.
+The Lake Tahoe Lakers are a junior ice hockey team that is currently a member of the United States Premier Hockey League (USPHL) NCDC Division.
 The Lakers play their home games at the South Lake Tahoe Ice Arena in South Lake Tahoe, California.

 History

 On April 21, 2021, the USPHL announced the approval of the Lake Tahoe Lakers as an expansion franchise for the upcoming season.

+For the 2026-27 season the Lakers will be elevated to the NCDC Division.